 What you get for the annual fee (just the highlights):

 The specific signup bonus offer described below has ended, but you can always check for the current best offers here.

-The public signup offer (no longer available) is 30,000 bonus miles after you make $1000 in purchases within the first 3 months, and a $50 statement credit after you make a Delta purchase within the first three months.
-Lately I’ve heard from several readers who have received larger targeted offers of 50,000 bonus miles which would obviously be much better.
-If we conservatively value SkyMiles at 1 cent each, then the current signup bonus is worth $350 for the public offer, and $550 for the targeted offer.
+The public signup offer in the past has been for 30,000 bonus miles after you make $1000 in purchases within the first 3 months, and a $50 statement credit after you make a Delta purchase within the first three months.
+Better offers come and go.
+If we conservatively value SkyMiles at 1 cent each, then the current signup bonus is worth $350 for the public offer.

 Priority Boarding and Free Checked Bag